CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

 </figure>

 We start with a circuit much like the one on the right but without the 10k resistor at the bottom.
-Then we get to the first point that I found confusing!
+Then we get to the point that I found confusing!
 Moritz talks about "introducing negative feedback" by connecting a resistor between the transistor's emitter and ground.
-Again, that's the 10k resistor at the bottom of the circuit at right.
-What I didn't understand was: A resistor is a passive component; how could introducing just one resistor provide any kind of feedback?
+That's the 10k resistor at the bottom of the circuit at right.
+What I didn't understand was: A resistor is a passive component; how could introducing just one resistor provide *any* kind of feedback?

 The answer is that although the resistor is passive, the transistor is very much